 2) Keep a scent escape within reach

-The wrong smells can send mild queasiness into the red zone – the apartment garbage bin, your cubicle mate’s leftover lunch, etc. Keeping the right scent on hand (lemon extract, a cotton ball with peppermint essential oil, a spring of rosemary) can work wonders.
+The wrong smells can send mild queasiness into the red zone.
+Keeping the right scent on hand (lemon extract, a cotton ball with peppermint essential oil, a spring of rosemary) can work wonders.
 Whip it out and take a whiff to reset the olfactory upset and quell your churning stomach.

 3) Get up a little earlier than normal

-Yeah, we know.
-This one doesn’t sound so appealing.
+This one may not sound so appealing.
 But it takes a little longer to wake up and get going once you’re pregnant, especially in the haze of fatigue that haunts the first trimester alongside (or contributing to) morning sickness.
 Set the alarm just a wee bit earlier.
 Give yourself time to really wake up, take deep breaths and stretch.
 Nibble on the saltines or pretzels on your nightstand, get a sip or two of lemon- or cucumber-infused water and then get up to conquer the day.

 4) Cultivate a love of ginger